BusolaAnu/CapstoneProject/README.md

 ## Project Set Up and Installation
 To set up this project,
 1. Create a compute instance in AzureML studio
-2. Provide a link to your dataset or resgister your dataset on AzureML
+2. Provide a link to your dataset or register your dataset on AzureML
-3. Model Building:
+3. Model Building (AutoML):
-  AutoML
     1. Set up AutoML configuration
-    2. Run the AutoML configuration and get your best model and best run Hyperdrive
+    2. Run the AutoML configuration and get your best model and best run
+4. Model Building (Hyperdrive):
     1. Set up Hyperdrive configuration
     2. Run the Hyperdrive configuration and save your best model and best run
 4. Model Deployment: Deploy your best model as a webservice